new-eco-people/EcoAppv1/ReadMe.md

 ### Prerequisites

-For just viewing the project live the following tools are required:
+For just viewing the project live, the following tools are required:

-* [Docker CE](https://docs.docker.com/install/) Installation guide for the preferred OS is found on the left sidebar.
+* [Docker CE](https://docs.docker.com/install/).
+The installation guide for the preferred OS is found on the left sidebar.
 You will need to create a dockerhub account so be prepared.

     Once you have downloaded and installed docker on your machine (hopefully), run in your terminal for Mac/Linux or CMD/Powershell for Windows to login to dockerhub with the credentials used to create the docker hub account.
 This will be done only once.
-For Mac or Linux user, you may be required to run by add `sudo` before the command.
+For Mac or Linux user, you may be required to run by add ```sudo``` before the command.

     ```
     docker login